 Once a student has completed 90 credits (approximately three years) of

-coursework, including at least 26 credits in geography, with a minimum 3.33 GPA in all courses required for program completion,
+coursework, including at least 26 credits in Geography, with a minimum 3.33 GPA in all courses required for program completion,

-they are eligible to apply for entry into the Geography Honours program.
+they are eligible to apply for entry into the Bachelor of Art's Geography honours program.

 Interested students are encouraged to seek out information and advice on the